coreruleset/dos-protection-plugin-modsecurity/README.md

 And make sure that `TX:STATIC_EXTENSIONS` is set as required, also in `dos-protection-config.conf`.

+## Testing

+Hit the service quickly enough (within the set time slice) and frequently enough (exceeding the set threshold) and observe that connections are then dropped.

+Be sure that the test connections are _not_ hitting an exempt static extension, as this will not trigger a block and will not be a valid test.

 ## License

 Copyright (c) 2022 OWASP ModSecurity Core Rule Set project.
 All rights reserved.